fuertesvic/sortify/README.md

 # Development Log
  some tasks for the future me:

-- [x] Code a basic metadata input/read, logic functionality and GUI implementation (done - 27 feb '25)
+- [x] Code a basic metadata input/read, logic functionality and GUI implementation (done - 27th feb '25)
 - [x] Setup executables with PyInstaller so the user doesn't need to have Python installed.
-- [ ] Allow the user to remove a single tag within an image
+- [x] Allow the user to remove a single tag within an image (done - 6th march)
+- [ ] Implement searching for images with multiple matching tags
 - [ ] Allow to the user to work within multiple folders at once & creating new folders based on tags
 - [ ] Improve performance within a large dataset
 - [ ] Improve visual GUI -- Stop using TkInter and migrate to PyQt
+- [ ] Add keybindings
 - [ ] Add Image recogtnition to automatically add tags to images.